levietanh0001/AmazonReviewAnalysis/README.md

 Approach
 ---
-Use TFIDF to assess how relevant a keyword is with respect to the 5-star review set Use Count Vectorizer to see how many times a keyword appears in a 5-star review set.
+- Use TFIDF to assess how relevant a keyword is with respect to the 5-star review set.
+- Use Count Vectorizer to see how many times a keyword appears in a 5-star review set.
+- Visualize the data in a web app

 TFIDF vs CountVectorizer
 ---